daattali/beautiful-jekyll/course.md

 post: ''

 ---
-_The Simplify Your Home Life: a course for busy moms_ is a six week interactive course.
+_The Simplify Your Home Life: a course for busy moms_ is a six week online course.

-**Round 2 coming in early 2021.
-Signup below to get on the waitlist.**
+**Round 2 coming February 1st.
+Signup below to get on the list!**

 #### COURSE DESCRIPTION